curryrasul/curryrasul.github.io/content/_index.md

 lang = 'en'
 +++

 Hi!
-I'm Rasul Ibragimov, I'm interested in cryptography, and software & systems engineering.

-I work as a Software & Cryptography Engineer at Privacy & Scaling Explorations R&D lab of Ethereum Foundation.
+I'm Rasul Ibragimov, Cryptography Engineer @ Privacy & Scaling Explorations of EF.

 This is the web-site, where I want to share my knowledge with you and learn myself while writing.